juliosong/blog/_posts/2019-08-29-category-theory-notes-6.md

 {% include video id="i93Z7zljQ7I" provider="youtube" %}

 ## Ladder of abstraction
 **What good do the size-related concepts in category theory do to us nonmathematicians?** In my own experience, a most important benefit I've got is the "ladder of abstraction" mind-set.
 Given a particular system, there may be multiple angles to view it.
-The categorical mindset guides us to organize those angles into ascending levels of abstraction, with constructs at lower levels "feeding" constructs at higher levels.
+The categorical mind-set guides us to organize those angles into ascending levels of abstraction, with constructs at lower levels "feeding" constructs at higher levels.

 {% include figure image_path="/assets/images/ladder.jpg" alt="A ladder carved with Chinese characters" caption="A ladder carved with five Chinese characters and showing their gradual abstraction" %}